Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: From operators to complex query plans

 \subsubsection{State-of-the-art distributed join}

-In this section, we illustrate how Modularis' sub-operators can express optimized monolithic operators by doing this exercise for the state-of-the-art distributed join algorithm proposed by \textcite{Barthels2017}.
-We start with a summary of the algorithm as it was originally proposed, which is illustrated in Figure~\ref{fig:original-join-dag}.
+We start with a very brief summary of the algorithm as it was originally proposed (Figure~\ref{fig:original-join-dag}).
 The algorithm consists of three phases: (1) histogram computation, (2) multi-pass partitioning including network transfer, and (3) hash table build and probe.
-The original algorithm is optimized for a workload involving two relations where both relations consist of a 16-byte tuples (8 bytes for the key and another 8 for the payload).
-In Figure~\ref{fig:original-join-dag}, the two phases where communication happens amongst processes, namely the histogram calculation and the network partitioning phase, are depicted using black boxes around them.
+The two phases where communication happens amongst processes, namely the histogram calculation and the network partitioning phase, are depicted using black boxes around them.
+The original algorithm is optimized for a workload involving two relations where both relations consist of 16-byte tuples (8 bytes for the key and another 8 for the payload).
+For more details, we refer the readers to the original paper~\cite{Barthels2017}.

-In the first phase, the algorithm computes the exact partition sizes of both relations for the subsequent phase by creating a global histogram of the partition IDs based on the key attributes.
-To calculate the global histogram, each process reads its part of the input and computes the histogram for that part.
-Then all the processes combine their local histograms into a global histogram.